 E-voting will remain on the agenda of your delegates until we have succeeded in making electronic voting a voting option like any other and to achieve a complete digitisation of the voting process.
 We believe that these setbacks spell not the end of e-government (including e-voting) but offer an opportunity for developing a secure und trusted system for the future.
 Read an interview with OSA President Remo Gysin about it here.

 Swiss citizen living in Oceania usually get their voting material in the mail a couple of weeks prior to the voting date.
 We encourage you to vote, particularly at the upcoming National Council elections and the first round of elections for the Council of States which will take place on 20 October, 2019.
-All 174,000 Swiss Abroad who are registered on an electoral roll may elect their National Councillors, and also their members for the Council of States in the following cantons: GE, NE, FR, BE, JU, SO, BL, BS, SZ, AG, ZH, TI and GR.
+A quarter, or 195,000 of the 775,000 Swiss Abroad are registered on an electoral roll and are entitled to elect their National Councillors, and also their members for the Council of States in the following 12 cantons BE, BL, BS, FR, GE, GR, JU, NE, SO, SZ, TI and ZH.